 "Containing Further Particulars Concerning the Pleasant Old Gentleman, and his Hopeful Pupils."

-After drinking some liquor (what is it now, maybe 10 or 11 in the morning?), Fagin gives the girls some money, and they go out, accompanied by the Dodger and Charley.
+- After drinking some liquor (what is it now, maybe ten or eleven in the morning?), Fagin gives the girls some money, and they go out, accompanied by the Dodger and Charley.

 - Fagin tells Oliver to "make ’em your models," and then plays the pickpocket game with Oliver.

 - The chapter ends with Oliver learning how to "take the marks out of the handkerchiefs"—in other words, he’s learning how to pull the embroidered initials out of handkerchiefs so that they can be resold at a pawnshop (fancy handkerchiefs were expensive, and relatively easy to steal).